Muneshyne/C-Sharp-Projects/README.md

 # TheTechAcademy-C-Sharp-Projects

-# Basic C Sharp Projects
-Contains basic C# projects from the tech academy
+Contains basic C# projects from The Tech Academy